Make a Paper Mache Statue

 Giant Bug Armature

-Add wings, legs, antennas and ancillary details that represent each bug.
-Consider using cloths, plastic and transparent materials to create super-unique features.
+3. Add wings, legs, antennas and ancillary details that represent each bug.
+Consider using cloths, plastic, and transparent materials to create super-unique features.

-Legs are one of the most challenging part of this project because there are so many.
-Use bamboo skewers to create sturdy axles that like each pair of legs.
+4. Legs are one of the most challenging parts of this project because there are so many.
+Use bamboo skewers to create sturdy axles that are like each pair of legs.

 The Finished Bugs